MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### MixedReality/ConfigureMovingPlatform

-This policy controls the behavior of moving platform feature on HoloLens 2, that is, whether it’s turned off / on or it can be toggled by a user.
+This policy controls the behavior of moving platform feature on HoloLens 2, that is, whether it’s turned off / on.
+It can be toggled by a user.
 It should only be used by customers who intend to use HoloLens 2 in moving environments with low dynamic motion.
 Refer to [HoloLens 2 Moving Platform Mode](hololens2-moving-platform.md) for background information.

 The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/ConfigureMovingPlatform`

 Supported values:

 - 0 (Default) - Last set user's preference.
 Initial state is OFF and after that user's preference is persisted across reboots and is used to initialize the system.
-- 1 Force off - Moving platform is disabled and cannot be changed by user.
+- 1 Force off - Moving platform is disabled and cannot be changed by a user.
-- 2 Force on - Moving platform is enabled and cannot be changed by user.
+- 2 Force on - Moving platform is enabled and cannot be changed by a user.

 #### MixedReality/ManualDownDirectionDisabled